Policy last updated

 Guidelines for counting students for school census

 These guidelines have been prepared to assist schools complete their student enrolment census collections each year in February and August.
-Schools should refer to the guidelines for information on the eligibility of students for inclusion in the census and SRP funding counts.
+Schools must refer to the guidelines for information on the eligibility of students for inclusion in the census and SRP funding counts.

 For attendance recording advice, refer to Attendance.